colin2wang/java-leetcode-solutions/Readme.md

 ## Creating a New Problem Solution

-The project includes a utility to create new problem files with the correct naming convention.
-Follow these steps:
+The project provides two utilities to create new problem files with the correct naming convention:

+### Option 1: Java ClassCreator

 1. Run the `ClassCreator` class
 2. Enter the LeetCode problem number when prompted